szilagyib/Calendar/README.md

 # Calendar
-A simple calendar app written in Java.
+A simple calendar app written in Java using Swing.
 You can add and delete events.